loleik/Advent-of-Code-2023/README.md

 ## Notes
 + Part 2 of days 12, 13, 15, and 19 are not completed.
-+ Neither part of day 17 is complete.
++ Neither part of days 17 or 20 are complete.